ICSEE’s Maasai Stoves & Solar Project timeline and milestones

 2016-2017—Undertook engineering and design of mobile pumping systems, useful for small plot irrigation and livestock watering in remote settings.

-2017—Introduced Project to remote region of Ngarenaibor (west of Longido and at the Kenyan border) connecting a region with little prior interaction with the Maasai.
+2017—Introduced Project to Maasai in remote region of Ngarenaibor (west of Longido and at the Kenyan border) connecting a region with little prior interaction with fellow Maasai.